hiteshsai/DocumentIdentification-AutoFill/README.md

     Generated random id cards and printtext.py file has the code .

 Step-2 :
-    Built a CNN Model for Identifying Different States Cards
+    Built a CNN Model for Identifying Different States Cards and use cnn.pkl for pretrained model.